nguyjere/JeremyNguyen/index.md

  2. $ volatility.exe -f --profile=<profile> timerliner --output=body >> timeliner.txt
  3. $ volatility.exe -f --profile=<profile> mftparser --output=body >> mftparser.txt

-**Data Recovery**
+**Data Recovery by Photorec**

-Tool: Photorec -  Used to recovery files that are 'deleted' but the data still remains in the disk
+Photorec is used to recovery files that are 'deleted' but the data still remains in the disk.

 1. Install OSFMount
 2. Unzip carving_lab.zip to obtain 11-carve-fat.dd